Strongyloides stercoralis: Life cycle

 Upon contact with contaminated soil, infectious larvae contained in the soil can penetrate the skin.

-While S. stercoralis is attracted to chemicals such as carbon dioxide or sodium chloride, these chemicals are not specific.
-Larvae have been thought to locate their hosts via chemicals in the skin, the predominant one being urocanic acid, a histidine metabolite on the uppermost layer of skin that is removed by sweat or the daily skin-shedding cycle.
-Urocanic acid concentrations can be up to five times greater in the foot than any other part of the human body.
-Some of them enter the superficial veins and are carried in the blood to the lungs, where they enter the alveoli.
+Some of the larvae enter the superficial veins and are carried in the blood to the lungs, where they enter the alveoli.
 They are then coughed up and swallowed into the gut, where they parasitise the intestinal mucosa of the duodenum and jejunum.
 In the small intestine, they molt twice and become adult female worms.
 The females live threaded in the epithelium of the small intestine and, by parthenogenesis, produce eggs, which yield rhabditiform larvae.
 Only females will reach reproductive adulthood in the intestine.
 Female strongyloids reproduce through parthenogenesis.
 The eggs hatch in the intestine and young larvae are then excreted in the feces.
 It takes about two weeks to reach egg development from the initial skin penetration.
 By this process, S. stercoralis can cause both respiratory and gastrointestinal symptoms.
 The worms also participate in autoinfection, in which the rhabditiform larvae become infective filariform larvae, which can penetrate either the intestinal mucosa (internal autoinfection) or the skin of the perianal area (external autoinfection); in either case, the filariform larvae may follow the previously described route, being carried successively to the lungs, the bronchial tree, the pharynx, and the small intestine, where they mature into adults; or they may disseminate widely in the body.
 To date, occurrence of autoinfection in humans with helminthic infections is recognized only in Strongyloides stercoralis and Capillaria philippinensis infections.
 In the case of Strongyloides, autoinfection may explain the possibility of persistent infections for many years in persons not having been in an endemic area and of hyperinfections in immunodepressed individuals.

+Strongyloides is thought to be attracted to humans via paired thermosensory neurons.
+While S. stercoralis is attracted to chemicals such as carbon dioxide or sodium chloride, these chemicals are not specific.
+Larvae have been thought to locate their hosts via chemicals in the skin, the predominant one being urocanic acid, a histidine metabolite on the uppermost layer of skin that is removed by sweat or the daily skin-shedding cycle.
+Urocanic acid concentrations can achieve at least fivefold greater levels on the foot sole than any other part of the human body.

 Zoonotic transmission

-Dogs can act as a host for this parasite both in the wild and in the laboratory but transmission from dog to human has been difficult to prove.
+Dogs can act as a host for this parasite both in the wild and in the laboratory, but transmission from dog to human has been difficult to prove.
 Molecular genetic analyses have shown that there are two populations of this parasite in dogs, one of which (type B) is exclusive to dogs and a second (type A) that is common to dogs and humans.
 These two genotypes may be separate species.
 The identity of the genes suggests that dog to human transmission may occur.